sivareddyit/qubership-envgene/docs/env-instance-generation.md

 ## Problem Statements

-While Environment Inventory generation creates the necessary configuration files and parameters for an environment, it does not actually build the deployable environment artifacts.
-Environment Instance generation is needed to transform the inventory into a complete, deployable environment configuration.
+While Environment Inventory generation creates the necessary configuration files and parameters for an environment, it does not actually build the environment instance artifacts.
+Environment Instance generation is needed to transform the inventory into a complete, deployable environment instance.

 ### Goals